gbuenzli/twigafloat/_posts/2021-12-01-the-tale-of-two-bryans.markdown

 Bryan:  "Everybody, over here"

-Bryan:  "No, not that.
-Girl child...get in front"
+Bryan:  "No, not that!
+Girl child...get in front!"

-Bryan:  "Small boy, better smile"
+Bryan:  "Small boy, better smile!"

-Bryan:  "Tall boy, look over here"
+Bryan:  "Tall boy, look over here!"

 Bryan:  "NO!
-Small boy, better smile"
+Small boy, better smile!"

 Lather, rinse, repeat for about 20 minutes.
 A bit dissapointed.
 This photographer came highly recommended as a really family friendly and fun photographer.
 Maybe he was just having a bad day.